 A high proportion of our students (approximately 80%) go on to higher education, with a further 10% going on to take up apprenticeships or employment.

 Tim Shehu is the designated Careers Leader at St Charles.
-The College is open to collaborating with potential employers and higher education institutions.
-If you would like to work with us at St Charles, or if you are a parent or prospective student with questions, then please do not hesitate to contact Tim via email: firstname.lastname@example.org
+The College puts a big focus on helping our students to build a successful career.
+We are very keen to collaborate with potential employers and higher education institutions.
+If you would like to work with us at St Charles, or if you are a parent or prospective student with questions, then please do not hesitate to contact Tim via email: email@example.com

 The careers service provided at St Charles College includes: